A Quick Guide To Chardham Yatra – Lets Dive in Devotion

 Hence it is not one to be undertaken by a single sect but many sects.
 The journey done by the pilgrim will help attain liberation from the cycle of birth and death or Moksha.

-All along the route, pilgrims get to enjoy places of scenic and spectacular natural beauty that cannot be found anywhere else.
 It is to be noted that the number of pilgrims who undertake this journey, more than two million and this includes those from the country and abroad.

 Due to the large influx of people, the Central Government, as well as the State Government, have opened various types of infrastructure such as air, road and rails facilities, improved highways and also medical care provisions.